dizpunk/dotfiles/README.md

 # dotfiles
-My collection of dotfiles and configurations files. 📦
+My collection of dotfiles and configuration files. 📦